 If that weren’t enough to warrant further investigation, the film’s poster is an unlikely homage to a Harold Lloyd publicity shot.
 Check it out:

 Among Wick’s rival assassins there is a silent character, played by Ruby Rose, who speaks only a few words of sign language in the film, but has mastered the art of pouting while shooting.
 Wick himself says little more, and Reeves is clearly aspiring to a certain Keatonesque stone face.
 To be honest, it comes across more as brow-furrowed seriousness than cool, elegant passivity – essentially he’s a cold-blooded killer who hates everyone, and it shows, as it should.
 There is one character who excels at deadpan humour – the hotel concierge played by Lance Reddick has it nailed, and I’d love to see him do more comedy.

-Hard not to think about The Matrix when watching John Wick 2, actually – especially when Laurence Fishburne makes an appearance.
+It’s hard not to think about The Matrix when watching John Wick 2, actually – especially when Laurence Fishburne makes an appearance.
 That film, in which Stahelski doubled for many of Reeves’s stunts, certainly wasn’t trying to evoke anything antique.
-However, I’ve long though that the elasticity of the physical world in The Matrix, the rippling skyscrapers and every minute of the astonishing helicopter sequences, was very Keatonesque.
+However, I’ve long thought that the elasticity of the physical world in The Matrix, the rippling skyscrapers and every minute of the astonishing helicopter sequence, was very Keatonesque.
 I reckon Keaton would have loved to pick missiles out of the air too, and his motto “think fast, act slow” is surely the essence of “bullet time”.

 There is a far more serious reason to be way of the gun fetishism in John Wick 2, which this piece in the Guardian expresses perfectly.
 But as well as glamorising violence, all those bullets tend to kill the joke.